Forlann/sending-notifications/README.md

 ## Warning ⚠️

 **Important:** Avoid verifying multiple phone numbers without sending notifications, as this might lead to a WhatsApp ban!
 Be thoughtful and considerate while using this script.

+Additional Resources 📚
+For more details on sending notifications, check out the official Blip AI documentation.

 Happy coding! 🎉